marmelab/atomic-crm/README.md

 # Atomic CRM

 A full-feature CRM built with React and Supabase.

 https://user-images.githubusercontent.com/99944/116970434-4a926480-acb8-11eb-8ce2-0602c680e45e.mp4

 You can test it online at https://marmelab.com/react-admin-crm.

-## Install Project
+## Installation

 To run this project locally, you will need the following tools installed on your computer: